Gatton Park: St Andrew's Church

-Near the Hall stands the 13th-century church of St Andrew, a Grade I listed building.
-The church, essentially a chapel for the hall that is reached from the house by a covered walkway, was richly improved within its simple exterior with imported woodwork in 1834: the pulpit and altar, bought from Nuremberg, were optimistically attributed at the time to Albrecht Dürer; the carved doors came from Rouen; the presbytery stalls from a disestablished monastery in Ghent, the altar rails came from Tongeren; stained glass for the windows, and the wainscoting of the nave and carved canopies came from Aarschot, near Leuven.
+Near the hall stands the 13th-century St Andrew's Church, a Grade I listed building.
+The church, essentially a chapel for the estate that is reached from the house by a covered walkway, was richly improved within its simple exterior with imported woodwork in 1834: the pulpit and altar, bought from Nuremberg, were optimistically attributed at the time to Albrecht Dürer; the carved doors came from Rouen; the presbytery stalls from a disestablished monastery in Ghent, the altar rails came from Tongeren; stained glass for the windows, and the wainscoting of the nave and carved canopies came from Aarschot, near Leuven.

-The Gothic screen at the West end came from an unidentified English church, where it had been dismantled and was about to be burnt.
+The Gothic screen at the west end came from an unidentified English church, where it had been dismantled and was about to be burnt.
 "Gatton, rebuilt in the 1830s, is a bijou" reported Nikolaus Pevsner "perhaps the best example in the country of the tendency for the church to become an extension of the landlord's parlour or sculpture gallery."
-In 1930, stones from the structure were removed by Sir Jeremiah Colman and the contemporary rector of Gatton and given to Colorado College of Colorado Springs, Colorado in the United States to be incorporated into the structure of the Eugene Percy Shove Memorial Chapel in honor of the donor's ancestor, Edward Shove, who was rector of Gatton from 1615 to 1646.
+In 1930, stones from the structure were removed by Sir Jeremiah Colman and the contemporary rector of Gatton and given to Colorado College of Colorado Springs, Colorado in the United States to be incorporated into the structure of the Eugene Percy Shove Memorial Chapel in honour of the donor's ancestor, Edward Shove, who was rector of Gatton from 1615 to 1646.

 Other features of the park

-Also in the Park stands a wooden small square ornamental garden temple with six Tuscan columns, a Grade II* listed building.
-Known ironically as Gatton Town Hall, it is the place where, prior to 1832, the tiny electorate of the Gatton rotten borough voted in their two members of Parliament.
-Behind the "Town Hall" is a stone urn with serpents entwined on a deep moulded plinth inscribed "in memory of the deceased Borough".
+Gatton Town Hall is a Grade II*-listed ornamental garden temple.
+Attributed to the architect, Robert Taylor, it consists of a pedimented roof, supported by six cast iron Doric columns.
+It is the place where, prior to 1832, the tiny electorate of the Gatton rotten borough voted in their two members of Parliament.
+Behind the structure is a stone urn, carved with serpents entwined, on a deep moulded plinth inscribed "in memory of the deceased Borough".

-During the 1860s Colman commissioned Henry Ernest Milner to design the parterre.